eclipse-cbi/p2repo-sbom/docs/renderer-guide.md

-It is designed to render [CycloneDX](https://cyclonedx.org/) SBOMs of the form produced by the generator, produced by [tycho-sbom](overview.md#tycho-sbom), and as downloaded from [dependency-track](https://dependencytrack.org/).
+It is designed to render [CycloneDX](https://cyclonedx.org/) SBOMs of the form produced by the generator, produced by [tycho-sbom](overview.md#tycho-sbom), and those downloaded from [dependency-track](https://dependencytrack.org/).

-For use at `eclipse.org` the renderer is hosted at [https://download.eclipse.org/cbi/sbom/](https://download.eclipse.org/cbi/sbom/).
+For use at `eclipse.org`, the renderer is hosted at [https://download.eclipse.org/cbi/sbom/](https://download.eclipse.org/cbi/sbom/).

 ![](assets/renderer-input.png)

-The view is augmented with help icons, i.e., ![](https://raw.githubusercontent.com/eclipse-cbi/p2repo-sbom/refs/heads/main/www/help.svg), that provides documentation within the renderer itself.
+The view is augmented with help icons, i.e., ![](https://raw.githubusercontent.com/eclipse-cbi/p2repo-sbom/refs/heads/main/www/help.svg), that provide documentation within the renderer itself.
 The following is the documentation for specifying the input to the renderer:

 ![](assets/renderer-input-documentation.png)

-The full content of the web site is available in the folder [https://github.com/eclipse-cbi/p2repo-sbom/tree/main/www](https://github.com/eclipse-cbi/p2repo-sbom/tree/main/www) and is easily hosted anywhere with no special host requirements.
+The full content of the web site is available in the folder [https://github.com/eclipse-cbi/p2repo-sbom/tree/main/www](https://github.com/eclipse-cbi/p2repo-sbom/tree/main/www) and can be easily hosted anywhere with no special host requirements.
 The [Integrated SBOM Renderer](ide-guide.md#integrated-sbom-renderer) programmatically [copies the site](https://github.com/eclipse-cbi/p2repo-sbom/blob/59f5dcf10ecc66a117202c0b81ed29bd93435233/plugins/org.eclipse.cbi.p2repo.sbom.ui/src/org/eclipse/cbi/p2repo/sbom/ui/SBOMRenderer.java#L181-L207) and starts a simple local web server to make the site available via `localhost`.

 ## Specifying a Query Parameter

-The input URI can be directly specified as a `file=` query parameter to the render.
+The input URI can be directly specified as a `file=` query parameter to the renderer.

 `https://download.eclipse.org/cbi/sbom/?file=<uri>`

-This supports specifying convenient links a rendered SBOM, e.g., [![](https://download.eclipse.org/cbi/sbom/favicon.ico) SimRel 2025-12 SBOM](https://download.eclipse.org/cbi/sbom/?file=https://download.eclipse.org/releases/2025-12/202512101000/buildInfo/sbom/simrel/sbom.xml).
+This supports specifying convenient links to a rendered SBOM, e.g., [![](https://download.eclipse.org/cbi/sbom/favicon.ico) SimRel 2025-12 SBOM](https://download.eclipse.org/cbi/sbom/?file=https://download.eclipse.org/releases/2025-12/202512101000/buildInfo/sbom/simrel/sbom.xml).